Akhmami/components/posts/livewire-and-alpine-data-binding-the-pattern-sheaui-uses.md

 ### Step 3: The Alpine Component with Dual-Mode Binding

-Now for the **magic** the JavaScript that seamlessly handles both Livewire and Alpine binding.
+Now for the **magic**—the JavaScript that seamlessly handles both Livewire and Alpine binding.

 #### The Component Structure